Weaving a Story: Production

 Hideaki Anno wrote the screenplay and produced the storyboards.
+"Weaving a Story" was one of the three episodes of the series which Anno wrote all by himself.
 Masahiko Otsuka and Ken Ando acted as directors.
-Kazuya Tsurumaki and Masayuki, the two assistant directors of the series, took care of the main designs working together with Hisaki Furukawa, Shohei Sotoyama, and Yasuhiro Kamikura.
+Kazuya Tsurumaki and Masayuki, the two assistant directors of the series, worked on the main designs together with Hisaki Furukawa, Shohei Sotoyama, and Yasuhiro Kamikura.
 Production involved other studios besides Gainax, such as Cosmos, Studio Bihou and Maki Productions.
 Anno worked on "Weaving a Story" at the same time as the production of the sixteenth episode.
 During the making of the series, he felt particularly conflicted about the character of Rei Ayanami.
 Anno tried to bring a hidden side of his psyche into the character, portraying her as a representation of his unconscious.
 In spite of this he felt uneasy, because he did not really feel interested in or akin to Rei.
 During the course of the episodes, he devoted very little space to the character, and halfway through the series he decided to devote more space to Rei inserting an inner monologue of her.
 Initially, the director thought of portraying Rei as a girl suffering from schizophrenia, and tried to "talk about himself".
 Despite his attempts, however, he could not write the monologue.
 To help him, a friend of his lent him a volume from a series of magazine-like books called Bessatsu Takarajima (別冊宝島) on mental illness, inside which was a poem written by a mentally ill person.
 The poem deeply affected Anno, and he was finally able to write the monologue in one go.
 From then on, the concept of the series veered in an introspective direction, in an attempt to describe how the human mind works.